mercorii/Praise/README.md

 It expects credits to be available in a file named CREDITS.txt at the root of the mod folder.
 In addition to this, it also makes available the mod's information from its manifest.txt file.

-In addition to the official manifest.txt variables that TUG supports, Praise also supports a third version parameter called PatchVersion.
+In addition to the official manifest.txt variables TUG supports, Praise also supports a third version parameter called PatchVersion.

 ### How to use: